The Dave Clark Five: Post break-up

 Between 1978 and 1993, none of their music was available to be purchased in any commercial format due to rights-holder Clark declining to license the band's recordings.
 In 1993, a single CD Glad All Over Again was produced by Dave himself and released by EMI in Britain.
 After a 1989 deal with the Disney Channel to rebroadcast the 1960s ITV show Ready Steady Go! (which Clark owned), he made a deal with Disney-owned Hollywood Records to issue in 1993 a double CD History of the Dave Clark Five.
 No DC5 material was then legally available until 2008, when the 28-track The Hits compilation was released by Universal Music in the UK.
 In 2009, selections from the band's catalogue were released on iTunes.

 In 2014, Dave Clark wrote, produced, appeared in, and partly presented the television documentary The Dave Clark Five and Beyond: Glad All Over.
-Smith also appeared via archival footage and archived interviews, but there was no participation from Lenny Davidson nor were there any archived interviews from the Denis Payton or Rick Huxley.
+Smith also appeared via archival footage and archived interviews, but there was no participation from Lenny Davidson nor were there any archived interviews from Denis Payton or Rick Huxley.
 The documentary also featured appearances from Paul McCartney, Whoopi Goldberg, Elton John, and Gene Simmons of Kiss.

 In 2019, almost the entire catalogue from the band, including all the original 1960s studio albums, became available on Spotify for the first time.
 On 24 January 2020, BMG Rights Management, with whom Clark has recently joined forces to reissue the band's recordings, released a new DC5 greatest hits CD (titled All the Hits, and which was based on the 2008 The Hits compilation) in two configurations.